jasonbot/weblog/content/weblog/zpl-o-rama-part-5.md

 The SSH tunnel can go down and while I have taken efforts to mitigate it, I could take more.
 Currently:

-1. I'm setting timeouts in the SSH tunnel service
+1. Setting timeouts in the SSH tunnel service
 1. Force resetting the tunnel every 6 hours

 Additionally I could:

-1. Run another task that tries to hit a healthcheck on the zpl service, and if it's dead restart the
+1. Run another task that tries to hit a healthcheck on the zpl service, and if it's dead restart the tunnel service unit
 1. The same idea but with my cable internet connection

 ## Life is a sequence of disappointments and confusion until it (usually) ends anticlimactically in a whimper